 Performances range from the farming demonstration to traditional songs and dances of Naga tribes to displays of Naga history such as mock warrior hustles of tribes such as the Konyak Nagas best known for their history of headhunting.
 The Naga drum beats were traditionally used to relay messages far and wide to the neighboring villages.
 Each Naga tribe has a distinct rhythm while moving and humming along with the drum.

 Several competitions, open to tourists, take place.
 Naga chilly eating and Pork fat eating competition leave the audience in splits and that is quite a sight to see.
-Tourists and photographer are enthralled by these magnificent performances.
+Tourists and photographers are enthralled by these magnificent performances.
 Evident from the photographs that are now spread all over the Internet.

 During the last two days of the festival, a Christmas choral concert is organized.
 Talented local performers from North East India take the stage and bring in the Christmas flavor to the festival.